jaredasch/casch-shell/README.md

 # casch-shell by Colin Hosking and Jared Asch #
+Running `make test` runs casch-shell with test commands as input
 ## Features ##
 * Forks and executes commands!
 * Executes multiple commands separated by ;